 - The National Hotel of Cuba.
-Here Fidel Castro ruled in his first two years of government after the Revolution.
+Here Fidel Castro ruled here in his first two years of governing after the Revolution.

 OTHER top THINGS TO DO IN HAVANA

 We decided to go to Guajirito, where the show cost was 30 CUC with 3 drinks.
-In the shows you can choose either a combo of dinner more show or just the show.
-The dinners are not at all recommended, since they are expensive and with a fame of poor quality.
+In the shows, you can choose either a combo of dinner and show or just the show.
+The dinners are not at all recommended, since they are expensive and fame of poor quality.
 If you wanted a dinner the price was 50 CUC.